 Fact: There is no special “MS diet.”
 However, eating a healthy, well-balanced diet is important for everyone, and we have six tips that could help with making healthy choices.
 We also recommend speaking with a healthcare provider or dietitian if you have specific questions.

 Myth #5: There is a cure for MS.

-We hope this information clears up a few of the facts about MS. If you are looking for more information, you can learn about where to find credible MS news and information in our blog post or register for MS news and resources.
+We hope this information clears up a few of the myths so you can share the facts about MS. If you are looking for more information, you can learn about where to find credible MS news and information in our blog post or register for MS news and resources.

 COPAXONE® (glatiramer acetate injection) is a prescription medicine that is used to treat relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.